CumulusNetworks/docs/content/cumulus-linux-56/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 If auto-negotiation is on and you set the link speed for a port, Cumulus Linux disables auto-negotiation and uses the port speed setting you configure.
 <!-- vale off -->
 <!-- Vale issue #253 -->

+### Auto-negotiation with the Spectrum-4 Switch

+When you connect an NVIDIA Spectrum-4 switch to another NVIDIA Spectrum-4 switch with PAM4 modulation, you must enable auto-negotiation with copper cables.

 ### 1000BASE-T SFP Modules Supported Only on Certain 25G Platforms
 <!-- vale on -->
 The following  25G switches support 1000BASE-T SFP modules: